The Pearl Fund is establishing the country’s first Opportunity Zone Incubator ™.

 In addition, more potential deal flow for the fund is expected to come from the new WeWork which is opening a 220,000 sq./ft. facility in the Navy Yard Spring 2019.

-Here is a link to some of the startups in the Navy Yard (this is some of the fund's prospect list):
+Here is a link to some of the startups in the Navy Yard (subset of potential pipeline for the Fund):